SalesforceCommerceCloud/pwa-kit/CONTRIBUTING.md

 This repository is a [monorepo](https://en.wikipedia.org/wiki/Monorepo) that includes the code that powers the PWA Kit.
 The code is divided into the following packages:

+- `internal-lib-build`: A package that contains internal tools used by other libraries in the monorepo
-- `template-retail-react-app`: A set of sample code and tooling for PWA Kit projects called the Retail React App
+- `pwa-kit-cli`: A set of commands to build PWA Kit projects
-- `template-express-minimal`: A set of sample code for a minimal express app
-- `template-typescript-minimal`: A set of sample code for a minimal React app that support Typescript
 - `pwa-kit-create-app`: A tool that generates PWA Kit projects based on the Retail React App
 - `pwa-kit-react-sdk`: A set of components and utilities for PWA Kit projects
-- `pwa-kit-cli`: A set of commands to build PWA Kit projects
-- `internal-lib-build`: A package that contains internal tools for other libraries in the monorepo
 - `pwa-kit-runtime`: A packages that contains runtime environments code for apps to run in Managed Runtime
+- `template-express-minimal`: A sample app that can be used as a starting point for express projects.
+- `template-retail-react-app`: A React sample app that can be used as a starting point for a full retail storefront.
+- `template-typescript-minimal`: A sample app that supports TypeScript can be used as a starting point for React projects.

 ## 📦 Dependencies